InsideCI/nego/README.md

 `students?sort=nome&sort=id&nome=maria&page=10`

 #### OBSERVATIONS:
-- Any field of the models described above can be used as a filter.
+- Any field of the models described above can be used as a filter as long as it is written in lower camel case: `idCurso`.
-- If more than one value to the parameter was provived, only the last will be considered, unless for `sort` parameter.
+- If more than one value to the parameter was provived, only the last will be considered, except the `sort` parameter.

 ...and more to come.